luyadev/luya/docs/guide/app-translation.md

 ]
 ```

 Now all the message with the prefix `app` will be loaded into the message component when the i18n component will be initialized.
 Now you have to define the files for the `app` prefix, which are located in your application (@app) folder `messages`.
-An example structure of the message folder could looke like this for the prefix app:
+An example structure of the message folder could look like this for the prefix app:

 ```
 .